Greek leftists put on brave face as poll shows conservatives pulling ahead

 The poll also showed Syriza set to win 25 percent of votes, just behind New Democracy on 25.3 percent.
 More than one in 10 voters remained undecided, meaning the final outcome is far from certain.

-Tsipras defended his move to call early elections, saying that even if the rebels in his party had not toppled his government he would have still opted for a fresh mandate.

-“A clear win by Syriza will be the final hit on the old political system,” he told Greek Kontra TV in an interview.
-“What we are asking for is a clear majority mandate.
-If we are not given a majority, voters should render possible a collaboration on our terms.”

-The biggest surprise in Wednesday’s poll was that Meimarakis, 61, a centrist figure within New Democracy who only took the conservative party’s reins in July and has since tried to unite its various factions, was more popular than Tsipras.
+But the biggest surprise in the poll was that Meimarakis, 61, a centrist figure within New Democracy who only took the conservative party’s reins in July and has since tried to unite its various factions, was deemed more popular than Tsipras.

-“I do not underestimate Mr. Meimarakis as an adversary,” Tsipras told Kontra TV.
-“But I want this to be a confrontation of arguments.”

-Meimarakis was shown with 44.3 percent approval ratings, compared to Tsipras’s 41.9 percent, a major reversal for the leftist leader, who had enjoyed ratings of up to 70 percent while he battled foreign creditors over a new bailout program.
+He was shown with 44.3 percent approval ratings, compared to Tsipras’s 41.9 percent - a major reversal for the leftist leader, who had enjoyed ratings of up to 70 percent while he battled foreign creditors over a new bailout programme.

 Tsipras ultimately backed down and accepted a bailout and tough austerity policies in exchange for aid under the threat of a Greek exit from the euro, but only after shutting banks for three weeks and imposing capital controls to stop Greeks rushing to withdraw their bank deposits.

-Polls now show most Greeks disapproved of how Tsipras, 41, managed the negotiations with creditors and of the final outcome which was a bailout considered tougher than the previous two.
+Polls now show most Greeks disapproved of how Tsipras, 41, managed the negotiations with creditors and of the final outcome - a bailout considered tougher than the previous two that has included a new round of punitive taxes and spending cuts.

-Meimarakis has benefited from keeping a low profile and is seen as a safer option among many Greeks disillusioned with their political choices, pollsters say.
+Meimarakis, on the other hand, has benefitted from keeping a low profile and is seen as a safer option among many Greeks disillusioned with their political choices, pollsters say.

-Syriza was favored for tackling corruption and tax evasion but on other issues such as the economy and immigration, Meimarakis was preferred, the pollster said.
+Syriza was favoured for tackling corruption and tax evasion but on other issues such as the economy and immigration, Meimarakis was preferred, the pollster said.

 Meimarakis, a former speaker of parliament, has focused his election campaign on an offensive against Tsipras and asking voters to consider the cost of the three-week bank shutdown and subsequent downward economic spiral under the leftist leader.